tsyjonlau/django-boilerplate/README.md

 ## Linting code
 ```
-# in /src/frontend folder
+# in frontend folder
 yarn lint

-# in /src/backend folder
+# in root folder
 flake8 .
 ```

 ## Running tests
 In this boilerplate, there is only one Django project (`main`)
 ```
-# in /src folder
 python manage.py test main

-# in /src/frontend folder
+# in frontend folder
 yarn test
 ```